 Degree certifications and ratings include Private Pilot Certification, Instrument Rating, Commercial Pilot Certification, Multi-Engine Rating, Certified Flight Instructor (CFI), CFI with Instrument Rating (CFII), and Multi-Engine Instructor (MEI).
 One advanced pilot or flight instructor certification/rating MUST be completed at Auburn and to be Restricted ATP (R-ATP) eligible, the ground and flight training for the instrument rating and commercial pilot certificate must be completed at Auburn.

 The mission of the Professional Flight program is to develop highly desired professional pilots and thought leaders who will serve as a positive force in aviation and the world.

 Our goal is to:

-- Develop aviation professionals with exceptional knowledge, skills and values.
+- Develop professional pilots with exceptional knowledge, skills and values.
 Graduates will be highly educated, technically proficient, safety-oriented and business-minded.

-- Develop aviation professionals that advance global aviation.
+- Develop professional pilots that advance global aviation.
 Graduates will have a global perspective and embrace diverse cultures and ideas.
 Graduates will recognize historical trends, current issues and emerging opportunities.

-- Develop aviation professionals that aspire to lead.
+- Develop professional pilots that aspire to lead.
 Graduates will champion integrity, cultivate professional and personal growth opportunities, subscribe to a philosophy of lifelong learning, and lead by serving others.